Bluegrass-GreenSpace-Initiative/LexGreen/README.md

 Notes
 - Dockerfile runs Gunicorn on port 8080 in production.
 - Flask-Compress is enabled for faster responses.
-- Health checks: adding `/healthz` and referencing it in `fly.toml` checks is recommended.
+- Health checks: `/healthz` is implemented and referenced in `fly.toml` checks.
+- Warm instance: `min_machines_running = 1` is set to avoid cold starts.

 ## Mobile (PWA, Android, iOS)